cap-js/change-tracking/README.md

   ID    : 'ChangeHistoryFacet',
   Label : '{i18n>ChangeHistory}',
   Target: 'changes/@UI.PresentationVariant',
-  ![@UI.PartOfPreview]
+  @UI.PartOfPreview
 }]);
 ```

-The system now uses the SAPUI5 default setting `![@UI.PartOfPreview]: true`, such that the table will always shown when navigating to that respective Object page.
+The system now uses the SAP Fiori elements default setting `@UI.PartOfPreview: true`, such that the table will always shown when navigating to that respective Object page.

 ### Disable UI Facet generation